QingfangLiu/project-nodeap-fmri-cvae/README.md

 # TMS Effect Analysis via Variational Autoencoders (VAEs)

 This repository contains code and analyses for uncovering the effects of Transcranial Magnetic Stimulation (TMS) using resting-state fMRI data and Variational Autoencoders (VAEs).
+This is part of a cog neuro project named NODEAP.

 There are two versions: